 - Swim with nurse sharks at Compass Bay

-If you’re looking for where to stay in The Bahamas on a budget, Nassau is the best place to start.
+If you’re looking for where to stay in The Bahamas on a budget, Nassau is the best place to stay.
 Here you can find a handful of backpacker hostels and simple accommodation.
+It’s a popular destination for those who can’t afford some of the more lavish Bahamas resorts!

 Things to See and Do in Nassau: